 New Assessment Enrollment

-- As part of the ABS Continuous Certification Program, general surgery diplomates are able to participate in the new assessment process on an ongoing basis.
-Information regarding other ABS specialties will be available later this year.
+- As part of the ABS Continuous Certification Program, general surgery diplomates are able to participate in the new assessment process.
+Additional information about the new assessment process, as well as information regarding other ABS specialties, will be available later this spring.

-- Diplomates with general surgery certificates expiring this year may use the new assessment process to continue their certification.
-The new general surgery assessment must be taken every other year.
-Diplomates will not be required to begin taking it until their certificate is due to expire.
+- New Assessment: Diplomates with general surgery certificates expiring this year may use the new assessment process to continue their certification.
+The assessment must be taken every other year.
+Diplomates will not be required to begin taking the assessment until their certificate is due to expire.

-- The traditional general surgery recertification exam will be offered in 2018; however diplomates who pass this exam will still be required to begin the new assessment process by 2020.
+- Traditional Format: While the traditional format for the General Surgery Recertification Exam will be offered in 2018 (view exam page), diplomates who choose this option will still be required to begin the new assessment process by 2020.

 Newly Certified Diplomates

-- As part of the new assessment process, we are inviting surgeons whose general surgery certification has lapsed to regain their certification through a special pathway.
+- As part of the new assessment process, we are inviting surgeons whose general surgery certificates have lapsed to regain their certification through a special pathway.
 This pathway will only be available for three years: 2018, 2019 and 2020.
 See our lapsed certificate policy for more details.

 Registering for the Assessment